-Mr. Alain Minc is a graduate of the Ecole des Mines de Paris and of ENA.
-After serving as Inspecteur des Finances, he joined Compagnie de Saint-Gobain in 1979, as Chief Financial Officer.
+He started his career as Tax Inspector, and joined Compagnie de Saint-Gobain in 1979, as Chief Financial Officer.

 In 1986, Mr. Minc became Vice-Chairman of CIR International (Compagnie Industriali Riunite International) and General Manager of Cerus (Compagnies Européennes Réunies) which were the non-Italian affiliates of Benedetti Group.